 This component previously utilized four rent tiers which set the family's rent share at 21%/24%/27%/30% of gross income, the minimum rent, or baseline rent.
 The rent tier structure was changed to the current three-tier structure through our FY 2018 Annual MTW Plan.
 Beginning February 1, 2018, all families were moved from their current tier to the new Tier 1 (30%) and received an automatic six-month hardship exemption which delayed any change in their rent portion.
 All families in the program at the time of the revision and those admitted since that time have remained at the 30% rent tier.
-HACSB intends to implement the additional rent tiers of 33% and 36% only if internal analysis demonstrates that it is necessary to ensure financial viability of the program without terminating assistance or serving fewer families.
+HACSB intends to implement the additional rent tiers of 33% and 36% only if internal analysis demonstrates that it is necessary to ensure financial viability of the program without terminating assistance or serving fewer households.
+We continue to monitor program costs and households rent burden to determine if implementation of the additional rent tiers is appropriate.